jahanzaib7/My-Readme/README.md

 📝 Connect with me on [LinkedIn](https://www.linkedin.com/in/jahanzaib-khokhar/)

-💬 Ask me about Front-End / Back-End Development and QA Related Questions
+💬 Ask me about Front-End / QA Related Questions

 📫 How to reach me: **jahanzaibjk9@gmail.com**